Rebecca Warren: Recognition

 In 2006, Warren was nominated for the prestigious Turner Prize for her sculptural installations in solo shows at Matthew Marks Gallery, New York, and Galerie Daniel Buchholz, Cologne, as well as her work in the Tate Triennial 2006.
 A representative of the Tate Gallery wrote, "Her works combine a wide range of sources with a strong formal awareness, injecting conventional materials with a sensual physicality to create something wholly new."
-The other artists nominated in 2006 were Tomma Abts, Mark Itchner, and Phil Collins.
+The other artists nominated in 2006 were Tomma Abts, Mark Titchner, and Phil Collins.

 On 12 March 2014 Warren was elected a member of the Royal Academy of Arts.
 She was appointed Officer of the Order of the British Empire (OBE) in the 2020 Birthday Honours for services to art.